Dolly zoom

 or Zolly shot) is an in-camera effect that appears to undermine normal visual perception.

-In general, the dolly zoom effect can be broken down into three main components: The moving direction of the camera, the dolly speed, and the camera lens' focal length.
 The effect is achieved by zooming a zoom lens to adjust the angle of view (often referred to as field of view, or FOV) while the camera dollies (moves) toward or away from the subject in such a way as to keep the subject the same size in the frame throughout.
-The zoom shifts from a wide-angle view into a more tighter-packed angle.
+The zoom shifts from a wide-angle view into a more tightly packed angle.
 In its classic form, the camera angle is pulled away from a subject while the lens zooms in, or vice versa.
 The dolly zoom's switch in lenses can help audiences identify the visual difference between wide-angle lenses and telephoto lenses.
 Thus, during the zoom, there is a continuous perspective distortion, the most directly noticeable feature being that the background appears to change size relative to the subject.
+Hence, the dolly zoom effect can be broken down into three main components: the moving direction of the camera, the dolly speed, and the camera lens' focal length.

-The visual appearance for the viewer is that either the background suddenly grows in size and detail and overwhelms the foreground, or the foreground becomes immense and dominates its previous setting, depending on which way the dolly zoom is executed.
-As the human visual system uses both size and perspective cues to judge the relative sizes of objects, seeing a perspective change without a size change is a highly unsettling effect, often with strong emotional impact.
+A dolly zoom can create a sensation of disorientation and discomfort, producing the impression that the film historian Dan Aulier described as a "peculiar visual effect where the subject of the shot maintains the same size in the frame while the background appears to stretch or compress."

 History

-The effect was first conceived by Alfred Hitchcock during the filming of 1940's Rebecca, but he was unable to achieve the desired results.
-Some 18 years later, success came through Irmin Roberts, a Paramount second-unit cameraman, who devised the proper method for Hitchcock's film Vertigo.
+The effect was first created by Irmin Roberts, a Paramount second-unit cameraman, who devised the method for Alfred Hitchcock's film Vertigo.
 It is thought that Alfred Hitchcock specifically asked Roberts to assist him in creating a shot that exemplifies being in a drunk state after fainting at a party.
-At the time, Roberts had already designed a special camera capable of fast focal lens changes that allowed short range projections.
-His expertise in focal lenses most likely attributed to the creation of the dolly zoom, which at the time was more popularly recognized as the "trombone shot" or "contra zoom."
-Despite this miraculous step forward for cinematography, Roberts was not properly credited at the end of Vertigo.
-However, this shot has since been used in many other films, including Goodfellas, Jaws, and the Lord of the Rings films.
+At the time, Roberts had already designed a special camera capable of fast focal lens changes that allowed short-range projections.
+His expertise in focal lenses most likely prompted his innovation of the dolly zoom, which was more popularly recognized as the "trombone shot" or "contra zoom".
+Despite this step forward for cinematography, Roberts was not properly credited at the end of Vertigo.
+This shot has since been used in many other films, including Goodfellas, Jaws, and the Lord of the Rings films.
 Rainer Werner Fassbinder uses the effect twice in one shot in Chinese Roulette (1976).
-Director Joe Dante referred to it as the "Jaws Shot" since the scene in Jaws, when Roy Scheider sees the shark attack of the little boy Alex, is the most famous use of this shot.